Amazon Multi-factor authentication in IAM - Amazon Identity and Access Management

 Hardware TOTP tokens

-If you want to use a physical MFA device, we recommend that you use security keys as an alternative to hardware TOTP devices.
-Security keys offer the benefits of no battery requirements, phishing resistance, and they support multiple root and IAM users on a single device for enhanced security.
+• If you want to use a physical MFA device, we recommend that you use security keys as an alternative to hardware TOTP devices.
+Security keys have no battery requirements, are phishing resistant, and support multiple users on a single device.

 Note

 SMS text message-based MFA – Amazon ended support for enabling SMS multi-factor authentication (MFA).
 We recommend that customers who have IAM users that use SMS text message-based MFA switch to one of the following alternative methods: Passkey or security key, virtual (software-based) MFA device, or hardware MFA device.
 You can identify the users in your account with an assigned SMS MFA device.
-To do so, go to the IAM console, choose Users from the navigation pane, and look for users with SMS in the MFA column of the table.
+In the IAM console, choose Users from the navigation pane, and look for users with SMS in the MFA column of the table.